Microsoft says hacking code could have leaked

-SAN FRANCISCO (Reuters) - Microsoft’s process for sharing information about security vulnerabilities in its products came under fire Friday after a roadmap for exploiting a severe, recently discovered flaw appeared on a hacking website in China.
+SAN FRANCISCO, March 16 (Reuters) - Microsoft’s process for sharing information about security vulnerabilities in its products came under fire Friday after a roadmap for exploiting a severe, recently discovered flaw appeared on a hacking website in China.

 The guideline, known as “proof-of-concept” code, most likely leaked from one the more than 70 security companies that get advance warnings from the company about major new holes, according to the researcher who found the flaw.